How to Become a Successful English Teacher

 First of all, many people ask me for advice on how to get a job teaching English online.

 They are usually sick of their jobs and want an easier gig.
-Or, they want to travel and figure teaching online is an easy way to do it.
+Or, they want to travel and figure that teaching online is an easy way to do it.

 Second, they aren’t willing to invest the time and energy needed to continue to grow in the field.